Call for Participants

 • Each student is limited to presenting one panel discussion or poster presentation

-• Undergraduate presentations should be for a course that counts towards the English & Communication degree (ENL 257 and above)
+• Undergraduate presentations should be for a course that counts towards the English & Communication degree

 • Graduate student projects should be completed for a course in the MPWC program (ENL 501 and above)